The Ultimate Glossary of Drug Regulatory Terms for Canada

 Form that is required to be completed and submitted to Health Canada by the sponsor or its representative for each clinical trial site, prior to commencement of the clinical trial or implementation of a Clinical Trial Application-Amendment, at that site.

-A Licence issued to a person in Canada allowing them to conduct licensable activities in a building which has been inspected and assessed as being in compliance with the requirements of the Food and Drug Regulations.
+A drug establishment license is a license issued to a person in Canada allowing them to conduct licensable activities in a building which has been inspected and assessed as being in compliance with the requirements of the Food and Drug Regulations.
 Activities covered under a DEL are: fabrication, packaging, labelling, testing, importation, distribution or wholesaling.
 DEL applies for active pharmaceutical ingredients, finished dosage drugs or bulk process intermediates.

 When a product is not subject to Division 8 of the Food and Drug Regulations, the application is called a DIN submission.